 To create a product with proper details, one will be required to have a department first.
-The products with similar types and details such as taxes, reorder details, and other values can be set up in the common department so it will be easy to manage and classify the similar types of products from the department.
+The products with similar types and details, such as taxes, reorder details, and other values, can be set up in the common department so it will be easy to manage and classify the similar types of products in the department.

 - Step-3: Choose Maintenance

 - Step-4: Choose Departments

 By clicking the "Departments" from the left panel as shown in Figure 1, the "Departments" listing page will be redirected as shown in the below figure.

 1. You will see the list of the existing departments in the grid view.